 AI advisory at HRB is not technology advice.
 It is structural intelligence on how artificial intelligence reshapes governance, regulatory positioning, institutional capability, and long-cycle competitive architecture.

 Select a domain to activate its node.
-Signals travel between connected domains.
+Signals intensify between connected domains.

 The design of AI governance frameworks at board and institutional level.
 Model risk management, algorithmic accountability, escalation architecture, and the structural conditions that make AI deployment both capable and defensible under regulatory scrutiny.